 Article V. Resignation.

-Any director or officer of the corporation may resign at any time.
+Any Director or Officer of the Corporation may resign at any time.
 Any resignation shall be in writing and shall take effect at the time specified therein.
 The acceptance of a resignation shall not be necessary to make it effective.

 Article VI.
 Executive Director.

 The Executive Director shall serve at the pleasure of the Board of Directors.
-He or she shall have the right to attend all meetings of the Corporation and of the Board of Directors, but shall not be entitled to vote.
-The Executive Director shall not be an officer of the Corporation.
+They shall have the right to attend all meetings of the Corporation and of the Board of Directors, except executive sessions of regular meetings of the Board of Directors, but shall not be entitled to vote.
+The Executive Director shall not be an Officer of the Corporation.

 Article VII.
 Special Provisions.

 Section 1.
-Indemnity.
+Notice.

-Section 2.
+Section 3.
 Contracts with Corporation.

-No contract or other transaction between the Corporation and any other corporation shall be affected or invalidated by reason of the fact that any one or more directors or officers of this Corporation is or are interested in, or is a director or officer of, or are directors or officers of, such other corporation, and any director, directors, officer, or officers, individually or jointly, may be a party to or parties to, or is or are otherwise interested in, such contract or transaction, or is or are in any way connected with such persons, firms, or corporations, or any of them, and each and every person who may become a director or officer of this Corporation is hereby relieved from any liability that might otherwise exist by reason of his or her contracting with the Corporation for the benefit of himself or any firm, association, or corporation in which he or she may be in any wise interested; provided, however, that any such contract or transaction shall be approved by not less than a majority of the total number of directors of the Corporation.
+No contract or other transaction between the Corporation and any other corporation shall be affected or invalidated by reason of the fact that any one or more directors or officers of this Corporation is or are interested in, or is a director or officer of, or are directors or officers of, such other corporation, and any director, directors, officer, or officers, individually or jointly, may be a party to or parties to, or is or are otherwise interested in, such contract or transaction, or is or are in any way connected with such persons, firms, or corporations, or any of them, and each and every person who may become a director or officer of this Corporation is hereby relieved from any liability that might otherwise exist by reason of their contracting with the Corporation for the benefit of himself or any firm, association, or corporation in which their may be in any wise interested; provided, however, that any such contract or transaction shall be approved by not less than a majority of the total number of directors of the Corporation.

 Article VIII.
 Amendments.